St Mary's church

 The blue plaque on the wall of Madonna and Child was a wedding gift to Revd and Mrs Newson by the Countess Beauchamp (Lady Lettice Grosvener 1876 - 1936), wife of William Lygon the Seventh Earl.

-Next comes a window dedicated to a Charles Andrew, 1899, whose grave is opposite the church door.
-He was the brother of Revd J B Wathen's wife Emma Andrew. he 1881 census records Charles Andrew living at Coughton Court, occupation Justice of the Peace like his father who was a cotton manufacturer.
+Next comes a window dedicated to a Charles Andrew, died 1899, whose grave is opposite the church door.
+He was the brother of Revd J B Wathen's wife Emma Andrew.
+The 1881 census records Charles Andrew living at Coughton Court, occupation Justice of the Peace like his father who was a cotton manufacturer.

 The third window is a memorial to a Victorian churchwarden, Thomas Need, who died in 1883.
 He was one of a family who had farmed in the district for about four hundred years.

 Another window on the south wall is dedicated in memory of Elizabeth Bullock died 1883.
 The 1881 census records Elizabeth living with her husband John Bullock, a farmer of 14 acres at Cherry Orchard, just down the road from Revd J B Wathen and his family at the Rectory.

 Another window is in memory of a child, but sadly it does not say who.